 - simulation tests that need to let time pass

 The point of state is not to make code look low-level.
-The point is to make time visible when time is part of the design.
+The point is to make sequencing visible when sequencing is part of the design.

 Waiting in Tests